History and Purpose of the ADRC

 • As of January 1, 2020, all volunteers and employees were hired by Pepin County, which provides consistency of operations for ADRC staff and volunteers.
 As of January 1, 2022, Pepin County is the fiscal lead for the ADRC.

-• An integrated ADRC/Aging model provides streamlined access to services, allows agencies to effectively utilize available resources, improve customer service, and increase the breadth of knowledge of all staff to serve older adults and adults with disabilities in our communities.
+• A regional and integrated ADRC/Aging model provides streamlined access to services, allows agencies to effectively utilize available resources, improve customer service, and increase the breadth of knowledge of all staff to serve older adults and adults with disabilities in our communities.

 • Being a regional, integrated ADRC also allows Buffalo and Pepin Counties to maximize funding.
 It would be very challenging for smaller counties, like Buffalo and Pepin, to meet the contractual requirements with the allocated funding.